Improving Credit Scores

 Lenders employ a credit scoring system to determine your credit score:

-- Compares information in your credit report to the performance of consumers who have similar credit characteristics
+- Compares the information in your credit report to the performance of consumers who have similar credit characteristics

 - Examines many credit characteristics including your payment history, the number and kind of accounts you have, the number and frequency of late payments, and any collections or bankruptcies